 Harland Roberts Award

-The winner of this year's award was presented with his trophy and cheque at the Gala Dinner in Nottingham on Thursday 7th September 2017.
+The winners of the 2023 Harland Roberts award received their trophies and cheques at the Gala Dinner in Warwick on Thursday 7th September 2023.

 Thank you to all those who have previously entered and very best wishes for your future careers.